 Ross Creek: Ross Creek is perennial within Natalie Coffin Greene Park, where no water is diverted from the creek.
-In residential areas below RC2, the typically creek dries by mid-May at RC3.
-Although we have no proof that groundwater pumping is the cause of this early drying, most parcels downstream of the park have wells and we suspect that pumping for irrigation of large gardens and playing fields at Branson School is lowering the groundwater and causing the creek to dry very early in the summer.
+In residential areas below RC2, the creek typically dries early in the summer (see plots for RC3).
+Although we have no proof that groundwater pumping is the cause of this early drying, most parcels downstream of the park have wells and we suspect that pumping for irrigation of large gardens is lowering the groundwater and causing the creek to dry very early in the summer.
 Unless smolts move into the mainstem before lower Ross Creek is dry, they are not able to leave the creek.

-The two upstream loggers (Figure 4 [Vault] and Figure 5 [RC0.5]) show the effect on Ross Creek of water flowing over the spillway at Phoenix Lake.
-Warm water flowing over the spillway in late spring, further warmed by the sun shining on the spillway, dominates flow in the upstream portion of Ross Creek; both temperature and DO are high.
+The two upstream loggers (Figure 4 [Near Vault] and Figure 5 [RC0.5]) show the effect on Ross Creek of water flowing over the spillway at Phoenix Lake.
+Warm water from the top layer of Phoenix Lake, which stratifies early in the summer, entering the spillway in late spring and further warmed by the sun shining on the spillway, dominates flow in the upstream portion of Ross Creek; both temperature and DO are high.
 After the lake level drops and water stops flowing over the spillway, the water temperature and DO drop dramatically; at that point, Ross Creek flow is dominated by leakage from the low-level release valve and groundwater.
 This suggests that when water in upper Ross Creek becomes too warm for salmonids, releasing water from the low-level release valve until spillway flow ceases has the potential to benefit salmonids in Ross Creek, particularly if the water is aerated near the low-level release valve.
 The added flow might also encourage smolts to move downstream before lower Ross Creek dries.